-Laparoscopic adjustable gastric banding (LAGB), also known as gastric banding or lapband surgery, is a type of bariatric surgery that promotes weight loss by restricting the amount of food that can enter the stomach at any one time.
+Laparoscopic adjustable gastric banding (LAGB), also known as gastric banding or lap band surgery, is a type of bariatric surgery that promotes weight loss by restricting the amount of food that can enter the stomach at any one time.
 By slowing digestion, it also helps to control feelings of hunger and increase the feeling of fullness after eating a meal.
-Gastric banding offers obese individuals a bariatric treatment that is less invasive and safer than gastric bypass surgery.
+Gastric banding is an alternative that is less invasive and safer than gastric bypass surgery or sleeve gastrectomy.

 The gastric band is a medical device that is implanted into the body during a relatively quick and minimally invasive operation.
 It consists of a silicone band lined with inflatable sacs, an injection port, and tubing.
 The band is placed around the upper stomach and is connected with tubing to an injection port that is attached to the abdominal wall.